Does cannabis actually treat the symptoms of Parkinson’s disease? Anecdotally, yes. Clinically, however, it’s not so clear.

 Non-motor effects include sluggish thinking, sleep disorder, lack of appetite, in continence, and, obviously, mood disorders such as depression, irritability, and anxiety.

-Parkinson’s is an approved condition for medical marijuana in five states, Connecticut, Illinois, Massachusetts, New Mexico and New York—which begs the question: Does cannabis actually treat the symptoms of Parkinson’s disease?
+Parkinson’s is an approved condition for medical marijuana in five states: Connecticut, Illinois, Massachusetts, New Mexico and New York.
+But does cannabis actually treat the symptoms of Parkinson’s disease?

 Anecdotally, yes.
 Clinically, however, it’s not so clear.

 Surveys of Parkinson’s patients who take medical cannabis tend to show a benefit—especially in the non-motor symptoms (primarily in mood and sleep), where there is already ample evidence from other medical areas.
 Two studies, however—one from 2004 and another from 2014—found significant reduction in tremors, stiffness, and slowness.

 The trouble with self-reporting, of course, is that it’s extraordinarily vulnerable to bias.
 One of the few controlled studies, however, has found that cannabis improves Parkinson’s symptoms—but, in this case, the numbers were too small to be statistically significant.

 One of the most recent reports—a 2015 report out of Colorado, the motherland of medical cannabis—manages to combine the unreliability of self-reporting with a tiny sample sized.
 While it did find that 78 percent of Parkinson’s patients who tried medical cannabis felt at least some improvement.